rethRed/base-event-sourcing-nestjs/README.md

 npm run start:dev
 ```

-you can test the api by sending a request of method POST to the  `http://localhost:5000` with this request body
+you can test the api by sending a request of method POST to  `http://localhost:5000` with this request body
 ```
 {
 	"email": "any_email@gmail.com",